Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: Numerical Results

+Finally, Fig. \ref{fig:frequency} shows the ratio of the number of times a line was switched under the post-event control formulation to the total number of scenarios, which in this case was 200.
+When examined together with Fig. \ref{fig:risk}, it can be observed that the lines that get switched have a geographical correlation to the lines that have a wildfire risk. \\ \textbf{AC feasibility:} For each formulation (pre and post-event), the optimal topology under each PSPS scenario was checked for feasible AC power flow and was found to be feasible.

-All results presented thus far are on outage scenarios generated with $\bm R = 0$, and keeping the value of $\bm m = 4$ in Algorithm \ref{algo:scenario-generation}.
-The histogram in Fig.~\ref{fig:hist-no-threshold} shows the number of lines that are in at least $k$ outage scenarios.
-The histogram essentially indicates that when the risk is low, the failure probability or intuitively, the risk of line failure associated with the wildfire is spread over a large number of lines, i.e., $54$ lines in the RTS-GMLC network.
-Such a large number of lines with a non-zero failure probability indicates very low confidence in the outage scenarios, and hence preventive control has a much larger cost compared to corrective (scenario-wise) topology control.
+\textbf{Impact of Risk Threshold:} All results presented thus far are on PSPS scenarios generated with $\bm R = 0$ (low confidence on risk), and keeping the value of $\bm m = 4$ in Algorithm \ref{algo:scenario-generation}.
+The histogram in Fig.~\ref{fig:hist-no-threshold} presents the number of lines in at least $k$ PSPS scenarios.
+It is clear that when $\bm R = 0$, PSPS scenarios are spread over most lines in the RTS-GMLC network, leading to a higher cost, particularly for pre-event control.

-For comparing the solutions of the two formulations under high confidence of risk predictions, we generated a new set of $200$ scenarios where the risk of wildfire is restricted to $4$ lines.\footnote{This is done by slowly increasing the $\bm r$ value from $0.1$ in steps of $0.1$ until the number of lines with non-zero risk is exactly $4$, i.e., $|\mathcal L| = 4$ in Algorithm \ref{algo:scenario-generation}.} The histogram in this case is given by Fig. \ref{fig:hist-threshold}.
-The histogram can be understood as follows: there are at least $122$ scenarios where all the $4$ lines that have a non-zero risk of wildfire are contained in.
-This in turn translates to higher probability of these scenarios occurring, i.e., higher confidence in the outage scenarios.
-When the preventive and the corrective formulations were run on these scenarios, it was observed that the load shed obtained by the corrective and the preventive control formulations are relatively close to each other (see Table \ref{tab:ls-high}).
-This too is intuitive as the number of possible scenarios have a high order of overlap.
-As such, when the wildfire risk is known with high confidence, preventive control should be the right way forward as it is more easily implementable and does not lead to any significant loss in real-time optimal operation.
-For low-risk confidence, our method enables a quantification of the optimality loss in preventive (over real-time corrective control) and motivates the search for improved sampling and risk estimation strategies to mitigate them.
+To understand the impact of confident risk values, we consider pre-and post-event formulations for a new set of $200$ PSPS scenarios limited to choosing shutoffs among $4$ highest risk lines.
+In this case, the load shed under both control formulations was observed to be relatively close to each other (see Table \ref{tab:ls-high}).
+This is intuitive as the number of possible scenarios has a high order of overlap.
+As such, when the wildfire risk is known with high confidence, pre-event control should be the right way forward as it is more easily implementable and does not lead to any significant loss in cost.
+For low-risk confidence, our method quantifies the optimality loss in pre-event (over post-event control).